Home/ Blog/ Preventive Care/

 • Confusion of environment and overall surroundings

 Alzheimer’s progression typically occurs over the course of four to 20 years, gradually worsening over time.
 The life expectancy of a person with Alzheimer’s varies greatly.
 On average, a person with the disease has between three and 11 years following diagnosis, however it is possible to live for 20 years or more with the disease.
 Although there is currently no prevention or cure, the more our loved ones can learn about the stages and symptoms of Alzheimer’s, the more they will know what to expect and how best to provide help and support.
+Appropriately treating certain medical conditions such as hearing loss, sleep apnea, and alcohol use disorder as well as stopping high risk medications may slow progression, especially in the earlier stages.

-If you suspect a loved one may have Alzheimer’s, or be at-risk for developing the disease, One Medical Seniors can help.
-Let us know if you would like toschedule an appointment, and our health specialists and Health Coaches will be happy to assist you in making a personalized plan while providing support along the way.
+If you suspect a loved one may have Alzheimer’s, or be at-risk for developing the disease, One Medical can help.
+Let us know if you would like to schedule an appointment, and our team will be happy to assist you in making a personalized plan while providing support along the way.

 65+ on Medicare?
 One Medical Seniors is made for you.